- Type: Vocational Courses | HAMEC | Engineering & Manufacturing | Apprenticeships | Engineering & Manufacturing

 Talented engineers, technicians and managers are vital to the future success of the engineering and advanced manufacturing sectors – and the opportunities are huge.
 This course will give you a solid foundation in the hands-on skills that employers say are vital to keep these industries running successfully - skills that you will have for life!

-5 GCSEs at grades A-C or above including maths and English
+5 GCSEs at grade 4 or above including English and Maths

 You will learn hand-fitting techniques and develop skills using hand tools to enable you to manufacture components.
 You will become proficient in using both lathes and milling machines to produce tools and mechanical components.

 December 2016 sees the opening of Harlow College's Advanced Manufacturing Centre, which will house some of the most up to date manufacturing equipment, from rapid prototyping 3D printing, advanced 5 axis CNC programming and machining and the very latest aircraft and operational maintenance methods and techniques.

 Educational visits will include World Skills Show events.
 There will also be a team building activity day.
 There will also be a range of speakers including local employers.